-Prerequisite: Admission to the Teacher Education Program and Completion of ECE352/ECE353
+Prerequisite: Admission to the Teacher Education Program, Successful completion of ECE 352 with a C or better.

 A study of the diagnostic-prescriptive approach to the teaching of reading (grades PreK-5).
 Special emphasis is placed on understanding and utilizing various diagnostic instruments and implementing remedial techniques.